DanielNegassi/trial/homework/homework2_answers.md

 // to specify which version you want to uncommit
 Why might you want to reset your files back to a previous commit?
 // to undo or modify changes you have performed and already committed.

+What command do you use to create a branch?
+// git branch
+What command do you use to use a different branch?
+// git checkout <name>
+Why would you want to use a branch other than the default master?
+// to control changes made to the master, and ensure only valid changes are made to it/